To assist schools in the implementation and delivery of bilingual education for deaf students using Auslan.

 Learning and development/resources

-This appropriation assists schools to purchase equipment and resources to assist with classroom communication.
+This appropriation assists schools to purchase equipment and resources to assist with classroom communication and support.
 It should also be used to assist with the costs associated with Auslan-related professional development activities.

 New schools supporting Auslan users (one-off payment)